 See Illinois (unpublished)

 Where terrain permits it—mainly on the river bottoms and the uplands between streams—the corn and beans duopoly prevails in Illinois.
-However, three factors keep corn and beans from perfect dominance.
-Not all land in Illinois is suitable for mechanized, industrial-scale grain production.
-For one thing, much of the local upland surface in western Illnois is older and thus more incised by streams, leaving fewer of those famously plowable expanses common elsewhere in Illinois.
+However, not all land in Illinois is suitable for mechanized, industrial-scale grain production.
+Much of the local upland surface in western and southern Illnois is older and thus more incised by streams, leaving fewer of those famously plowable expanses common elsewhere in Illinois.

 Local demand creates markets for specialty crops in some parts of the state.
 In northern Illinois, the region’s nearness to hungry Chicagoans created a market for fresh dairy products and truck crops that local farmers were, and are, eager to supply; for instance, the sandy soils in the western reaches of the region are excellent for melons, and once the railroads provided a means to quickly get such perishable produce to market, towns like Thomson became centers of the melon-growers’ art.